KateMcGuane/magkapares/README.md

 #### MarkUp
 - Referred to other completed Project 2/ JavaScript-based projects from fellow students to see what elements are more specific to this project type.
 Credit due to the following projects:
 *

+### Code Institute
+* Referred back to the Love Running Walkthrough project as a general guide when constructing HTML & CSS.

 ### Acknowledgements
 - To Sarah, thank you so much for your time, energy and commitment to helping me understand what I was doing.
 Most notably, understanding Git a bit better, and helping me set up my VS Code workspace.
 I am positive that all those growing pains will pay off in the near future.